Go green - no more paper billing.

 - Log in and verify access to your MSP Account

 eBill is available for MSP only at this time.

 - Not getting monthly emails?
 Check your junk mail and add NoReply@revenueservicesbc.gov.bc.ca to your contact list.

-- eBills can be sent to only one email address - the same one you use to log in to this website.
-You can change your email address in your Profile.
+- eBills can be sent to only one email address - the address in your Profile.

 - View and print your invoices from the Account page.
 Click to your account from Accounts Summary.

 - Download your invoice and payment history for paperless digital storage.

 - If you must go back to paper billing, you can Unsubscribe from eBill on the Account page.
 Please consider the environment before choosing paper billing.

 - Cut the clutter - Less paper to shred or file.